-Scotty was also an active member in leadership roles of multiple snowmobile clubs.
+I was also an active member in leadership roles of multiple snowmobile clubs.
 Promoting snowmobile safety, zero tolerance, club involvements, trail maintenance and even writing on-line trail reports.

 Not only was there a need for better seat covers, but more accurate cross referencing data base, and most of all, quality material with choices of color.
-Additionally, as a snowmobiler and former racer, Scotty was determined that safety and control was crucial.
+Additionally, as a snowmobiler and former racer, I was determined that safety and control was crucial.
 This meant material needed to last, and offer the ability to keep the rider planted, if desired, on the seat for better control and safety.

-Anytime you see any other company on-line offering what Scotty's Sled Shed does, ask yourself a question; Are they innovators or are they just trying to copy what Scotty's does?
+Anytime you see any other company on-line offering what Scotty's Sled Shed does, ask yourself a question; Are they innovators or are they just trying to copy what we do?
 What type of experience do they have?
 What involvements do they have/had in the snowmobiling community?
 What drives them to make seat covers?
 Is it just to make a buck the easy way, or are they truly passionate about snowmobiling?

 If you ever watch Shark Tank, the best ideas come from those who are truly passionate about their cause.
 You can see the level of detail and passion these inventors have about their products.
 Sure there are always copycats and counterfeiters.
-They usually reside outside the United States in countries like China, Mexico and yes, sorry my northern friends, even Canada has now become a hot spot for copycat/counterfeiting.
+They usually reside outside the United States in countries like China, Mexico and yes, sorry my northern friends, even Canada has now become a hot spot for counterfeit products.

 On this page you will find links to Snowmobile organizations and forums.